NCAR/climate-primer-water/doc/ch3_baselines.rst

     |Drop shapes as a function of size|

-    Even relatively small 13-mm (half-inch) diameter hailstones contribute greatly to radar reflectivity.
+    Even relatively small 13-mm- (half-inch) diameter hailstones contribute greatly to radar reflectivity.
 That’s why the presence of hail results in anomalously high derived-rainfall rates.
-This anomaly is typically minimized through use of rainfall rate thresholds.
+This anomaly is typically minimized through use of rainfall-rate thresholds.

     **In Depth: Reflectivity Factor, Z**